AI Isn't Science Fiction Anymore – It's Your New Digital Assistant – blog post illustration from AI Did This

 AI Isn't Science Fiction Anymore – It's Your New Digital Assistant

 Remember when having a computer that could talk back seemed like pure science fiction?
 Well, plot twist: it's been happening in your pocket for years now.
 Every time you ask Siri for directions or Netflix suggests your next binge-watch, you're chatting with artificial intelligence.
+If you want to understand why AI suddenly feels unavoidable, read why everyone’s talking about it.

 But what exactly is AI?
 And why does everyone seem to be talking about it like it's the best thing since sliced bread (or the worst thing since burnt toast, depending on who you ask)?